Motorcycle Training Frequent Questions

 No, ProScot prices are already heavily discounted, as you will see.
 If you want to use your own bike you can, however you may wish to use ours, as we do not charge for motorcycle hire.

 Your instructor will have prepared you fully for the day of your test.
 They will have helped you with simulated mock tests to prepare you fully.
-The Mod 1 test lasts approximately 12 minutes and is conducted at the Multi Purpose Test Centre (MPTC) in Kirkcaldy, the Mod 2 test lasts 40 minutes both are conducted by a Driving Standards Agency Examiner.
+The Mod 1 test lasts approximately 12 minutes and is conducted at the Multi Purpose Test Centre (MPTC) in Kirkcaldy, the Mod 2 test lasts 40 minutes both are conducted by a Driver and Vehicle Standards Agency Examiner.

 Mod 2 is conducted from Kirkcaldy test centre details of which you can find out from the head office.
 First of all you are given an eyesight test to make sure you reach the minimum eyesight requirement, then he will ask you a "show me tell me" maintenance question.
 The examiner then assesses your ability to ride competently and safely and tests you on some of the manoeuvres you have covered in your lessons.
 Finally he will ask you a question on carrying a pillion passenger at the end.